laij84/typescript-react-course/lesson_0/README.md

 Type `void` is the absence of any type at all.
 You may commonly see this as the return type of functions that do not return a value:

 A function that doesn't explicitly return a value implicitly returns the value `undefined` in JavaScript.
-Although it "doesn't return anything", it still returns.
+Although it doesn't return anything, it still returns.
 We usually ignore the return value in these cases.
 Such a function is inferred to have a `void` return type in TypeScript.

 ```ts
 function warnUser(): void {